Virgula0/nmap-harvester/README.md

 flatpak install nmap
 ```

-You need to install `tshark` needed for `pyshark`
+You need to install `tshark` for `pyshark`

 ```bash
 sudo apt update -y && sudo apt install tshark -y sudo pacman && sudo pacman -S tshark
 ```

-At this point you need at least minimal requirements:
+At this point you need at least minimal requirements

 ```bash
 pip install -r requirements-minimal.txt
 ```

 > [!CAUTION]
 > This is important.
-The `duration` feature is system depended and is calculated using time differentials on my local system.
+The `duration` feature is system depended and is calculated using time differentials on a given local system.
 > Since on another system, duration feature can be slightly different because of pyshark times, the behaviour used in the pre-trained
 > model (and so the live demo `detector.py`) can be affected by this.
 >
-> A solution is to re-create the training set again based on the new system using the train dataset creation procedure already described, and then,
+> A solution is to re-create the training set again using `dataset_and_train.py` or alternatively using
-> re-export the model by training it on new intercepted data.
+> the train dataset creation procedure already described, and then, re-export the model by training it on new intercepted data.
 > Attack types which are recognized already without depending on the `duration` feature will continue to work properly without re-train.

 Create dataset and train